anicolaspp/reactor/aggregator/README.md

 # Aggregator

 **Aggregator** is a click stream consumer that runs on top of Apache Spark.
-It is in charge of counting many times each link appers in a time window.
+It is in charge of counting how many times each link appers in a time window.

 The calculated stats are then save to *MapR-DB*.

-Use the following command to create an Spark Executable.
+Use the following command to create an Spark executable.

 ```shell
 sbt assembly